 Store the sauce and noodles in separate containers or combine them and store them in one single airtight container.
 Either way, it will keep up to 5 days in the fridge.

+You can use this vegan cream cheese pasta sauce in so many ways.
 Here are some ideas for serving this tasty pasta dish:

 - Vegan Chicken Alfredo — Add some delicious vegan chicken fillets